awmckinley/config/modules/notes.md/README.md

 # Markdown Notes

-Note-taking and knowledge management tools.
+Applications for creating and managing knowledge bases using Markdown-formatted text files.